Resmedia/python-yandex-practicum/README.md

 # This is docker environment for use Yandex Practicum with Python 3.8 on MacOS and Linux

 ## Point 1.
-At first time if you don't build yet, use this
+If it is at first time install

 ### 1.1 Clone the repository